Best Garmin watches for women: Venu 3S smartwatch on a woman's wrist showing AMOLED display with health metrics and training data

 Cons

-• Lifestyle focus means less running-specific depth than Forerunner 265S
+• Lifestyle focus means less running-specific depth than the Forerunner 265S

 • Single-band GPS, less accurate under heavy canopy than multi-band

 When this beats the Forerunner 265S (#2 Mid): when lifestyle priorities (premium materials, phone calls, broader health metrics) matter more than running-specific training depth.
 When the 265S wins: when you’re a serious runner who wants race predictor and training readiness.
-For most women buyers, the Venu 3S is the right answer.
+For most women buyers who don’t run competitively, the Venu 3S is the right answer.

 Check price on Amazon ↗ Affiliate link